-Omni-channel logistics enables supply chain professionals to synchronize inventory flow across all sales channels and comes with its own unique set of challenges.
-If these challenges are overlooked, they can lead to lost sales and dilution of brand value.
-In this blog post, we’ve assembled a list of the 9 top omni-channel logistics challenges that businesses face.
+Omni-channel logistics enables supply chain professionals to synchronize inventory flow across all sales channels, but it comes with its own unique set of challenges.
+If these challenges are overlooked, it can lead to lost sales and dilution of brand value.
+Below, we’ve assembled a list of the 9 top omni-channel logistics challenges that businesses face.

 In the world of omni-channel logistics, it’s crucial that businesses know the status of their inventory and whether it’s at a distribution center or retail location.
 The last thing a company wants is to promise next-day delivery to its customers and not be able to follow through.
 Inventory can be particularly challenging to keep track of during the holiday shopping season.
 To address this challenge, businesses must develop an efficient order fulfillment process through the use of a fine-tuned Warehouse Management System (WMS).

 Companies that do omni-channel the right way use inventory visibility as an accurate forecast of future demand and plan their supply chain activities accordingly.
 In fact, the companies that do omni-channel best are able to sell orders online without ever taking physical possession of the product.
 E-commerce and order management systems are synced in such a way that online shopping cart orders trigger a PO directly with vendor, and an outsourced or in-house party within the business’s supply chain carries out fulfillment.